 575 Washington Street

 6:30 - 10:30 pm

 Please join our extended Dearborn community for an exclusive introduction to our new home in Newton, on May 19, 2017.
-This historic occasion will be our first official event hosted in our new facility.
-Our goals are to show off the renovations made over the last six months, to use our traditional annual venue to honor two very special friends and a new community partner, and to raise money to help the school launch its first music program.
+This special occasion will be our first official event hosted in our new facility.
+We will show off the renovations made over the last six months, use our traditional annual venue to honor two very special friends and a new community partner, and raise money to help the school launch its first music program.

 Dr. Anthony Bashir and Dr. Jane Holmes Bernstein will be our featured honorees at this year’s event.
-They have been dedicated members of the Dearborn Professional Advisory Council for many years and bring years of far-ranging professional experience with children and learning to our leadership team as it has grappled with the range of challenges facing today’s Dearborn students and faculty.
-We are pleased to have these distinguished educators with us as Dearborn makes this dramatic transition to new home.
-We are also happy to recognize Whole Foods, our new neighbor and supporter, for their ongoing deep commitment to serving their local communities.
+They have been dedicated members of the Dearborn Professional Advisory Council for many years.
+They bring far-ranging professional experience with children to our leadership team as it grapples with the many challenges facing today’s Dearborn students.
+We are pleased to have these distinguished educators with us as Dearborn makes this dramatic transition to its new home.
+We are also happy to recognize Whole Foods, our new neighbor and supporter, for its ongoing deep commitment to serving its local communities.
 We look forward to building on this partnership.